Rustic Winter Minestrone Soup with Quick Basil Pesto

 If you make this recipe, please let me know.
 Bookmark this recipe and leave a comment below or take a photo and tag me on Instagram with #starseedkitchen.Print

-An easy minestrone soup, packed with hearty vegetables.
+An easy, healthy minestrone soup, packed with hearty vegetables.
 Great for Vegans, Vegetarians, Paleo and Gluten-Free eaters.

 FOR THE SOUP